 A user lifecycle has different components; out of which, retention plays a major role in success metrics of a mobile app.
 For sure, user retention is a direct factor when we are computing the lifetime customer value (LTV) of the users acquired.
 Nonetheless, retention is probably one of the best metrics to judge the average quality and user experience of your mobile app.

 Are You Losing Mobile App Users?

 You like a specific restaurant serving cuisine for a limited period.
-After a point, you are bored to visit the same place and eat the same cuisine, a similar thing happens with the mobile apps.
+After a point, you are bored to visit the same place and eat the same cuisine, a similar thing happens with mobile apps.
 People are in search of new apps.
 They download the app if they like, use it and eventually they start using it less, resulting in a massive number of uninstalls.
 It definitely worries you as an app maker, because you are selling good products, regularly monitoring technical glitches, improving performance with proper updates and resolving inadequacies.
 Still, you are losing users…

-Do you know, an average app loses 78% of its users in first three days?
+Do you know, an average app loses 78% of its users in the first three days?
 You start losing users from the moment your app is released by the store.
 The thing is user retention is paramount for app publishers, it is the basic problem, and everyone talks about it.
 However, there happens to be no clear consensus on a common definition/what retention actually means and the perfect method to calculate it.